 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Sales tax exemptions go into effect at the time of purchase for your solar system.
-Property tax exemptions allow you to exclude the value added by your solar system when calculating the amount of property tax you need to pay.
+- Tax Exemptions: Sales tax exemptions are effective at the point of sale for your solar panels.
+Property tax exemptions allow you to ignore the added value of your solar system when you're calculating how much property tax you need to pay.

 Federal Solar Incentives

-When someone says "solar incentives," you likely think of federal incentives first.
+Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
 You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit that reduces your taxes by a specified percentage of the money you spend on your solar system.
+This incentive is a tax credit that reduces your taxes by a certain percentage of the money you spend on solar panels for your home.

 State & Local Solar Incentives